 The Red House Painters’ final album, Old Ramon, was held up for several years by record label issues.
 In the meantime, Kozelek dabbled in films and created a pair of solo discs.
 Because Rock ‘n’ Roll Singer, the first of these, has only seven tracks, four of which are covers, it naturally assumes a relatively minor place in the Kozelek discography, yet it’s surprisingly enjoyable all the same.

 Most of these songs are solo acoustic tracks, and all of these songs are relatively short; the only full band arrangement is the title track.
-Three of these songs are AC/DC covers, a concept which would be stretched to a full album on the following year’s What’s Next To The Moon.
-Cover’s almost an inaccurate term for these songs; while the lyrics are mostly intact, the music is rewritten to gentle folk arrangements.
+Three of these songs are AC/DC covers, a concept that would be stretched to a full album on the following year’s What’s Next To The Moon.
+“Cover” is almost an inaccurate term for these songs; while the lyrics are mostly intact, the music is rewritten to gentle folk arrangements.
 Compared with the versions on What’s Next To The Moon, this version of ‘Bad Boy Boogie’ is less effective at a lower pitch, but the full band version of ‘Rock ‘n’ Roll Singer’ here is more memorable than the acoustic rendition.
 The cover of John Denver’s ‘Around and Around’ is also pretty, while all of Kozelek’s originals are strong, especially the opening picking of ‘Find Me, Ruben Olivares’ and the old woman sympathy of ‘Ruth Marie’.

 What’s Next To The Moon – Mark Kozelek

-Kozelek’s treatment of these tunes provides an interesting insight into the relationship between lyrics and arrangements; stripped of their hard rock bluster and transported into gentle folk tunes, the woman-conquering, hard-living lyrics become poignant and pleading rather than brash and arrogant.
+Kozelek’s treatment of these tunes provide an interesting insight into the relationship between lyrics and arrangements; stripped of their hard rock bluster and transported into gentle folk tunes, the woman-conquering, hard-living lyrics become poignant and pleading rather than brash and arrogant.
 ‘Bad Boy Boogie’ wasn’t that impressive on Rock ‘n’ Roll Singer, but here it’s transported into a higher and more vulnerable pitch, which makes all the difference, the lines “I tell you a story/It ain’t no lie/I was born to love till the day I die” beautiful and affecting in a way you’d never expect an AC/DC composition to be.
-The bluesy title track helps to break up what could otherwise be an overly uniform record, although plenty of the low key folk tunes like ‘Love At First Feel’ and ‘Love Hungry Man’ are just plain gorgeous.
+The bluesy title track helps to break up what could otherwise be an overly uniform record, although plenty of the low-key folk tunes like ‘Love At First Feel’ and ‘Love Hungry Man’ are just plain gorgeous.

 What’s Next To The Moon is too samey to rank among Kozelek’s best work, but it’s a tight and concise record.